 Faculty and staff

 Mentor training for faculty and staff is provided in collaboration with the NIH-funded NRMN and their Train-the-Trainer program.
-Individual Development Plans (IDPSs) as well as the compacts developed by the Association of American Medical Colleges (AAMC) are used to facilitate mentoring relationships between research advisors and doctoral students and between mentors and postdoctoral trainees.
+Annual Review/Individual Development Plans (AR/IDPSs) as well as the compacts developed by the Association of American Medical Colleges (AAMC) are used to facilitate mentoring relationships between research advisors and doctoral students and between mentors and postdoctoral trainees.
 Specifically for faculty, Wayne State University offers university-wide mentoring programs including a mentoring program for department chairs and academic directors, research mentoring programs for new faculty and programs through departments, schools and colleges.